yaadhuu/closira/README.md

 - Sentiment detection relies on LLM reasoning
 - Qualification flow is rule-based, not dynamically timed
 - Full conversation history is sent each turn, which may increase token usage in long sessions
+- Escalation ends the conversation abruptly — a production version would allow continuation
+- Qualification questions always trigger after the first message, even if the customer is mid-complaint

 ---